leonado10000/CodeBunny/README.md

 What is CodeBunny?

-Hey there! 👋 CodeBunny is a GitHub App that acts as a friendly, super-intelligent assistant on your team.
+Hello there! 👋 CodeBunny is a GitHub App that acts as a friendly, super-intelligent assistant on your team.
 When you open a pull request, CodeBunny hops in, reads the changes, and posts a comprehensive analysis right in the comments.

 It's not just another "summary" bot.
 CodeBunny is built on a powerful multi-AI architecture to provide a deep, three-pillar analysis of every PR: